flenniken/collections/docs/collection-maker.md

 # Create Folder

-Create a tmp folder named with the collection prefix.
+Create a tmp folder named with the next collection prefix.
 List `dist/images` to find the next number.
-For collection 24:
+For the example below, create c29.
+Create the cnum variable it will be used in multiple commands.

 ~~~
+printf '%s\n' dist/images/c*/ | sort -V | tail -3

+dist/images/c26/
+dist/images/c27/
+dist/images/c28/

-cnum=c24 # variable
+cnum=c29 # variable
 mkdir tmp/$cnum
 ~~~

 Put 8, 10, 12, 14, or 16 of your best photos in the folder.
 Export unmodified
 originals from Apple Photos, or copy or export files from Adobe Bridge

-__Mac Photos__
+__Apple Photos__

 * create an album with all the photos for the topic
 * mark 8, 10, 12, 14, or 16 favorites